Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Preliminaries

 is thick. \end{enumerate} We denote by $\syndetic$, $\thick$, and $\PS$ the families of syndetic, thick, and piecewise syndetic subsets of $\N$, respectively.
 All three families are translation invariant.
 It is well-known and not difficult to show that the families of syndetic and thick sets are dual and that

-By \cref{lemma_class_cap_is_pr}, the family $\PS$ is piecewise syndetic and its dual, $\PS^*$, is a filter.
+The family $\PS$ is partition regular \cite[Lemma 1]{brown_1971} (see also \cite[Prop.
+2.5(h)]{christopherson_johnson_2022}) and so its dual, $\PS^*$, is a filter.
 It is not hard to show that a set $A$ belongs to $\PS^*$ if and only if for all finite $F \subseteq \N$, there exists a syndetic set $S \subseteq \N$ such that $F + S \subseteq A$.
 Thus, members of the filter $\PS^*$ are called \emph{thickly syndetic} sets.

-In the following lemmas and in those in the next section, we demonstrate how well-known families of subsets of $\N$ can be characterized by membership in certain types of filters.
-These results will be useful for us later on.